2.1.2 Abuse by Children and Young People

 Throughout the police enquiry, the immediate protection of all the children / young people involved must be ensured.

-If a decision is made that the alleged behaviour does not constitute a criminal offence and therefore there is no need for a criminal investigation but a Section 47 enquiry may need to be conducted by Children's Social Care, the details of the referral and the reasons for the decision must be recorded.
-In each case and in respect of each child involved or potentially involved, Children's Social Care will determine whether or not an initial or core assessment of need is warranted.
+If a decision is made that the alleged behaviour does not constitute a criminal offence and therefore there is no need for a criminal investigation but a Section 47 Enquiry may need to be conducted by Children's Social Care, the details of the referral and the reasons for the decision must be recorded.
+In each case and in respect of each child involved or potentially involved, Children's Social Care will determine whether or not a Child's Assessment of need is warranted.

-The outcome of enquiries is as described in Children's Social Care or Police Action Following Referral Procedure.
+The outcome of enquiries is as described in Action Following Referral of Safeguarding Concerns Procedure.
 It is essential that whatever the outcome, the position of the alleged victim and the alleged abuser are considered separately.

 If the information gathered in the course of the enquiries suggests that the child / young person who is the abuser is also a victim, or potential victim, of any category of child abuse, a separate child protection conference must be convened for him / her.